jiac3366/DDIA_notes/notes-w10.md

 thing stops working).

         - most systems we work with have neither of those guarantees: asyn‐ chronous networks have unbounded delays (CAN NOT guarantee that every successful request receives a response within time 2d + r)

+        - Timeout时间的确定是动态调整的， automatically adjust time‐ outs according to the observed response time distribution.
+This can be done with a Phi Accrual failure detector, which is used for example in Akka and Cassandra.
+TCP retransmission timeouts also work similarly

         - #### Network congestion and queueing